rotate your phone

 RAMA 5 MARKET

-Rama 5 Market is a long-standing traditional market in Nonthaburi that has been in operation for over 17 years, renowned for its reputation for clean, high-quality food.
+Rama 5 Market is a long-standing traditional market in Nonthaburi that has been in operation for over 17 years, renowned for its reputation for clean,

-Upon inspecting the site, the designer noted several issues: some original stalls had high shelves that blocked visibility, leaving certain sections feeling abandoned.
+Upon inspecting the site, the designer noted several issues: some original stalls had high shelves that blocked visibility, leaving certain sections feeling

+abandoned.
 The low-opacity walls contributed to a dim, uninviting atmosphere, while the low roof structure added to the sense of enclosure.
-Externally, the market’s visibility was further hindered
+Externally,

-by the wide, fast-paced road in front, making it difficult to spot from a distance.
+the market’s visibility was further hindered by the wide, fast-paced road in front, making it difficult to spot from a distance.

-To address these challenges, the designer proposed a new layout with categorized commodity zones and standardized stall construction for a cleaner, more cohesive look.
+To address these challenges, the designer proposed a new layout with categorized commodity zones and standardized stall construction for a cleaner,

-Clear circulation was established through primary and secondary pathways, with a central main entrance near the parking lot leading to an internal street that
+.
+Clear circulation was established through primary and secondary pathways, with a central main entrance near the parking lot

-divides the market into two main sections.
+leading to an internal street that divides the market into two main sections.

-The first section contains non-food stalls—essential yet typically less frequented—strategically placed adjacent to the lively food court to naturally draw visitors through.
+The first section contains non-food stalls—essential yet typically less frequented—strategically placed adjacent to the lively food court to naturally

+draw visitors through.
 The second section is the fresh market zone at the rear, attracting daily shoppers with its convenient layout and improved visibility.

-The food court, located at the front, serves as the heart of the market, consistently buzzing with activity and projecting a lively character to the outside world.
+The food court, located at the front, serves as the heart of the market, consistently buzzing with activity and projecting a lively character to the outside

-the building height was raised, and vibrant colors were applied to the façade.
-Lightweight steel was chosen to reduce structural load while adding dimension to the overall design.
+the market’s visibility, the building height was raised, and vibrant colors were applied to the façade.
+Lightweight steel was chosen to reduce structural load

 While the antique roof could not be replaced, it was preserved and repainted, with translucent sections added to bring in natural light without excess heat.